Sabbath — What is it? Should Believers Observe It?

 Answering Various Questions/Arguments on the Sabbath

-Let’s wrap-up this article by considering various questions or arguments concerning the Sabbath…
+Let’s wrap-up by considering various questions or arguments concerning the Sabbath…

 ‘Is Sunday the “Christian Sabbath”?’